akeneo/pim-community-dev/Bundle/SearchBundle/README.md

 - **target_fields**: array of virtual fields for entity field from 'name' parameter.
 - **relation_type**: indicate that this field is relation field to another table.
 Supported relation types: one-to-one, many-to-many, one-to-many, many-to-one.
 - **relation_fields**: array of fields from relation record we must to index.
-- **flexible_manager**.
-If entity has flexible attributes, they can be indexed for search by parameter flexible_manager in mapping config.
-Value of this parameter is the service name for flexible entity.
-In search index will be indexed all the attributes with parameter **searchable** set to true.
-All text fields data will be store in **all_text** virtual field.
-Additionally, all the fields will be stored in fieldName virtual fields.

 [Query builder](Resources/doc/query_builder.md)